 (pronounced eh-KAN-thehs) It seems a little odd that a Mediterranean plant would show up in this glossary, but this flora, which sports plump, scalloped leaves, plays a high-profile role in classic architecture.
-Carved representations of acanthus leaves are
+Carved representations of acanthus leaves are common

 (pronounced ek-SEH-seh-ree eh-PART-mehnt) Apparently this term has been around for a while, but we only just became aware of it recently, so we thought that we would share it with you.
 You may have heard the terms "in-law apartment,"

 (pronounced a-SIR-bik) A great way to remember what this word means: think acid.
 Yes, this descriptor means sharp and bitter in tone, temper, or mood.
 And I think we all know someone like this.
 (Just don’t let that someone

 (pronounced A-seh-tate) You very well might hear this word used to describe a transparent or translucent plastic sheet material, either tinted with color or simply colorless.
 A variety of industries use these sheets either as an overlay – say,